bkt44/RPI-GPIO-action/README.md

 # GPI-GPIO-action
+This is not yet an official plugin on Volumio.
+But I hope it will be soon..
+A lot of the code is taken from the official plugin GPIO buttons 0.8.1, by "tomatpasser"
 Volumio plugin
 The plugin can be used on the Volumio player, when installen on RaspberryPi.
 The function is to be able to control the player, using real hardware push buttons.